 Instagram has teased advertisers for months, showing and reporting on the effectiveness of Instagram ads by the selected few brands who have been allowed into its trial program.
 But finally, on 9 September, Instagram opened up its advertising doors globally, and that includes businesses like yours.

-Why This Is Good News For You?
+Why Is This Good News For You?

 Instagram has long been lauded as the king of engagement among all social media channels.
 It has 100% organic reach possibility for all your post, high amount of likes, comments and talking points as long as your photos are well designed and taken.

 However, it had an issue — it doesn’t allow you to link out or track conversion from your Instagram post.
-You could generate huge amount of engagements with no ways to measure them against your sales, and no way to ride on the interest and hype generated by your photos.
+You could generate a huge amount of engagements with no ways to measure them against your sales, and no way to ride on the interest and hype generated by your photos.

 But all of that has changed now.